cqkh42/blog/_posts/2021-05-12-newsletters-and-mailing-lists.md

 ### [O'Reilly](https://www.oreilly.com/emails/newsletters/)

 Everyone has heard of them, no-one is quite sure what they do.
-"Are they a publisher?
+Are they a publisher?
 A consultancy?
-A SaaS?"
+SaaS?
 However, they do offer several newsletters across a wide range of subjects, from Data Science & Programming to Infrastruce, Ops, and even Marketing and Leadership.